We're happy to answer your questions.

-Sarah has a Masters Degrees in Early Childhood Education and Montessori certification.
+Sarah has a Masters Degrees in Early Childhood Education, Montessori Lead Teacher certification, and EEC Lead Teacher certification.
 She has taught preschool and 5th grade boat building.

-Read more about the teachers on our Meet the Team page.
+Please see our Meet the Team page!
 We pride ourselves on our team of joyful and dedicated teachers!

 Snack and lunch?

-Children eat snack at the arboretum and lunch in the classroom.
+Children eat snack outdoors and lunch in the classroom.

 Will my child learn to read?